Easily Switch Between Product Types

 VPC

-A VPC is a logically isolated virtual network that facilitates secure internal network management and configurations.
-Resources in the same VPC can communicate with each other, but those in different VPCs cannot communicate with each other by default.
-VPCs provide the same network functions as physical networks and also advanced network services, such as elastic IP addresses and security groups.
+A VPC provides a secure, logically isolated virtual network environment.
+VPCs provide the same resources as physical networks, and they also provide various advanced network services, such as elastic IP addresses and security groups.

 Security Group

-A security group is a collection of access control rules for ECSs that have the same security protection requirements and are mutually trusted in a VPC.
-After a security group is created, you can create different access rules for the security group to protect the ECSs that are added to this security group.
+A security group is a collection of access rules for Elastic Cloud Servers (ECSs) that have the same security requirements and are mutually trusted in a VPC.
+After a security group is created, you can create different access rules to control who can access the ECSs that are added to this security group.

 Relationship Between Clusters, VPCs, Security Groups, and Nodes